Heart South Wales: Heart

 On 25 June 2012 it was announced Global Radio (the owner of stations such as Capital and Heart) had bought GMG Radio.
 The former GMG stations, including Real Radio, continued to operate separately until a regulatory review was carried out.

 On 6 February 2014, Global Radio reached an agreement to sell the North Wales licence for Real Radio and seven other stations to Communicorp.
 The South Wales licence remains under Global's ownership.

 Up until April 2014, the station was available across the UK on digital satellite TV (Sky Digital channel 0146), taking up the slot following the closure of Real Radio (Digital), but was replaced by The Arrow.

 Under OFCOM rules, the sale required the all-Wales Real Radio station to be split into two with separate stations, launched under separate owners.

 Both stations were rebranded and relaunched as Heart South Wales and Heart North and Mid Wales on Tuesday 6 May 2014.
 Around the time of the relaunch, the station's audience share had increased from 9.1% to 11.5% in the previous twelve months.

 In February 2019, following Ofcom's decision to relax local content obligations from commercial radio, Global announced it would replace Heart Wales' local breakfast and weekend shows with networked programming from London.

 As of 3 June 2019, the station's local output consists of a three-hour Drivetime show on weekdays, alongside local news bulletins, traffic updates and advertising.

+From 24 February 2025, the station's weekday Drivetime show, presented by Simon Jagger and Chris Wood, will be simulcast on Heart in North and Mid Wales.
+Separate local news and traffic bulletins for South Wales will continue.

 Programming

 All networked programming originates from Global's London headquarters, including Heart Breakfast, presented each weekday by Jamie Theakston and Amanda Holden.

-Regional programming is produced and broadcast from Global's Cardiff Bay studios from 4-7pm on weekdays, presented by Simon Jagger and Chris Wood.
+Programming for both of Wales' Heart stations is produced and broadcast from Global's Cardiff Bay studios from 4-7pm on weekdays, presented by Simon Jagger and Chris Wood.

 News

 Global's Cardiff Bay newsroom broadcasts hourly regional news bulletins from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half hour during weekday breakfast and drivetime shows.

 National news updates air hourly from Global's London headquarters at all other times.
-The Cardiff Bay newsroom also produces bulletins for Heart North Wales (owned by Communicorp), Smooth Wales, Capital North West and Wales and Capital Cymru.
+The Cardiff Bay newsroom also produces bulletins for Capital South Wales and Heart North and Mid Wales (owned by Communicorp), Smooth Wales, Capital North West and Wales and Capital Cymru.